binsta/dao-super/README.md

 This type of DAO can be used by sports teams to pay for field time, equipment, travel, etc. Another use case is for public contruction or maintenance projects.
 A neighborhood/ town/ governoment can deposit a bunch of funds which can be democratically voted on and invoices can be submitted by the contractors.

-## ⭐ Bonus

-A re-entrancy proxy contract has been created to verify the security of the PowDAO contract withdraw function.
-This contract can be found in `packages/hardhat/contracts`.
-To mimic a re-entrancy attack, uncomment the file in the deploy script `packages\hardhat\deploy\00_deploy_your_contract.js` and uncomment the 2 function calls in the contract itself ('powdao.getPayoutUnsafe(address(this));').
-On deploy, this 'attacking' smart contract will create a proposal and if the proposal is approved by DAO members the proposer can withdraw the funds.
-To create a re-entrancy attack when you are withdrawing your funds, use the 'getPayoutUnsafe' function versus 'getPayout' which does not have the re-entrancy vulnerability.

-Re-entrancy is caused by repeatedly calling the a fallback function in the proxy contracts receive function.
-This will create a loop which will be executed until it runs out of gas making repeated function calls.
-Try for yourself!

 [Info on Re-Entrancy Attack](https://quantstamp.com/blog/what-is-a-re-entrancy-attack)